ioDiken/pionic/README.md

     Edit pionic/pionic.sh to set the factory server address and port, default is "10.2.3.4:80" which is almost certainly wrong.

     Make sure ethernet dongle is attached to USB, then reboot.

-    SSH to the device's IP address and run 'curl http://localhost/test' to check that cgiserver is running (you will see the server's environment).
+    Note Pionic takes over the display, will show green status screen if started successfully, or red screen if not.
+Subsequent login must occur via SSH or serial terminal.